T-S-Liang/t-s-liang.github.io/_pages/about.md

 ## *Interesting facts about myself*

 * In Chinese context, my name has the same meaning of the word "cool", which refers to the pleasant weather of the season I was born.
 It's actually a girly name so that people often mistake me as a girl before they meet me.
 * Music fills my spare time in daily life.
 I love country music and Chinese folk, despite I can't play guitar well.
-I also love EDM music, I'm a big fan of Kygo, Martin Garrix, The Chainsmokers and Avicii.
-I'm a big fan of Taylor Swift, Adele and Beyoncé.
+I also love EDM and am a big fan of Kygo, Martin Garrix, The Chainsmokers, and Avicii.
+I'm also a fan of Taylor Swift, Adele, Billie Eilish, and Beyoncé.
+You can always find interesting topics with me regarding music from various genres.
+* My MBTI personality is INFP, but I am pretty outgoing once we get to know each other.
+Please forgive me if I seem shy and introverted at first.
+I become more of an extrovert once we are familiar with each other.

 --------